jpoehls/dotnetmigrations/readme.md

 **Available on NuGet at http://www.nuget.org/List/Packages/DotNetMigrations**

-## Building from source
+# Release checklist

+1. Make sure the `$public_version` number is correct in the `.\build.ps1` script.
+2. Make sure the changelog is up-to-date in the `.\readme.md` file.
+3. Commit any changes up to this point.
+4. Tag the release in Git with `git tag vX.Y.Z` where `X.Y.Z` is the `$public_version` from the build script.
-1. Run `.\build.bat`.
+5. Run `.\build.bat`.
-2. Look in the `@artifacts` folder.
+6. Look in the `.\@artifacts` folder for the goods.

-This is how we build for releases as well.
-The build script will update the NuGet packages and run all the unit tests just to make sure everything checks out.
+7. Run the `.\@artifacts\PublishNuGetPackage.bat` script to publish to the NuGet Gallery.
+8. Add the hash of the tagged release from Git to the changelog entry for the release.
+Use this to get the hash: `git log -n1 -r "vX.Y.Z" --pretty=%H`
+9. Commit the changelog update.

 ## Contributors